thinking-spot/ROai/README.md

-# AI ROI Analytics Platform
+# ROai - AI ROI Analytics for Businesses

 A comprehensive SaaS platform that helps businesses measure and demonstrate ROI from AI tool implementations.